AdonisEnProvence/MusicRoom/README.md

 ### Client

 Start the expo app by running.
-Then choose where the run the app

 ```sh
 cd packages/client && yarn start
 ```

+Then choose a platform where to run the app.

 Changing any files in the folder will result in an incremental rebuild, and a refresh of the screen